sendgrid/smtpapi-php/README.md

 require('path/to/smtpapi-php/smtpapi-php.php');
 ```

-Previous versions of the library can be found in the [version index](https://sendgrid-open-source.s3.amazonaws.com/index.html).
+The previous versions of the library can be found in the [version index](https://sendgrid-open-source.s3.amazonaws.com/index.html).

 <a name="quick-start"></a>
 # Quick Start